corpunWorld Corporal Punishment Research

 The Egyptian Organization for Human Rights welcomes the abolishing of the whipping penalty

-Further to the previous item, this news release from December 2001 describes the implement formerly used, which sounds rather like a cat-o-seven-tails.
-Prisoners under 17 could be caned.
+Further to the previous item, this news release from Dec 2001 describes the implement formerly used, which sounds rather like a cat-o-seven-tails.
+Prisoners under 17 could be caned instead.
 It also mentions that a decision to whip 40 prisoners was made as recently as 1996.

 Benson (1937) reports that boys and girls could be punished with "a light rod" for misbehaviour in reformatories, with a maximum of six strokes under age 14, and 12 strokes if over that age.
 There were 23 such canings in the year 1935-36.

-Report on the situation in Ethiopia which states that the penal code introduced by Emperor Haile Selassie in 1930 gave the courts power to order flogging (no details given).
-There was another new penal code in the 1960s but it is not clear from the document whether this retained the corporal punishment provisions.
+This 1991 report on the situation in Ethiopia states that the penal code introduced by Emperor Haile Selassie in 1930 gave the courts power to order flogging (no details given).
 There is no mention of corporal punishment playing any role after the 1974 revolution.

-GITEACPOC says that JCP for offenders under 17 was abolished under the Juveniles Act 1974.
+GPTEVAC says that JCP in Fiji for offenders under 17 was abolished under the Juveniles Act 1974.

 Report of a 1977 Supreme Court hearing in which a sentence of 10 strokes and 8 years for rape was upheld.